Istanbul trials of 1919–1920

 A court session of the Turkish courts-martial of 1919–20.
-CUP's leaders, Enver, Djemal, Talaat, among others, were ultimately sentenced to death under charges of wartime profiteering, and massacres of both Armenians and Greeks.
+The CUP's leaders, Enver, Djemal, Talaat, among others, were ultimately sentenced to death under charges of wartime profiteering, and massacres of both Armenians and Greeks.

-The Istanbul trials of 1919–1920 (Turkish: Âliye Divan-ı Harb-i Örfi) were courts-martial of the Ottoman Empire that occurred soon after the Armistice of Mudros, in the aftermath of World War I, and part of the larger movement to prosecute Ottoman war criminals.
+The Constantinople or Istanbul trials of 1919–1920 (Ottoman Turkish: عالیه دیوانِ حربِ عرفی. Âliye Divan-ı Harb-i Örfi) were courts-martial of the Ottoman Empire that occurred soon after the Armistice of Mudros, in the aftermath of World War I, and part of the larger movement to prosecute Ottoman war criminals.

 The government of Tevfik Pasha decided to prosecute crimes of Ottoman officials, committed primarily against the Armenian population, in national courts.
 On 23 November 1918, Sultan Mehmed VI created a government commission of inquiry, and Hasan Mazhar Bey was appointed chairman.
-The formation of a military tribunal investigating the crimes of the Committee of Union and Progress was a continuation of the work of the Mazhar commission, and on 16 December 1918, the Sultan officially established such tribunals.
+The formation of a military tribunal investigating the crimes of the Committee of Union and Progress (CUP) was a continuation of the work of the Mazhar commission, and on 16 December 1918, the Sultan officially established such tribunals.
 Three military tribunals and ten provincial courts were created.
 The tribunals came to be known as "Nemrud's court", after Mustafa "Nemrud" Pasha Yamulki.

-The leadership of the CUP and selected former officials were charged with several charges including subversion of the constitution, wartime profiteering, and the massacres of both Armenians and Greeks.
+The leadership of the CUP and selected former officials were charged with several offences including subversion of the constitution, wartime profiteering, and the massacres of both Armenians and Greeks.
 The court reached a verdict which sentenced the organizers of the massacres – Talat, Enver, and Cemal – and others to death.
-All those sentenced to death were sent a fatwa from the Sheikh al-Islam in the name of Mehmed VI before their execution, as the law stipulated that a Muslim couldn't be executed without a fatwa from the Sultan-Caliph.
+All those sentenced to death were sent a fatwa from the Sheikh al-Islam in the name of Mehmed VI before their execution, as the law stipulated that a Muslim could not be executed without a fatwa from the Sultan-Caliph.

 These trials and fatwas also served as means for Mehmed VI to express his disapproval of the accused and legitimize his position, both in relation to his domestic situation with the Muslims in his empire, in the face of the Western powers that emerged victorious in World War I, and to anti-absolutist politicians.

 Since there were no international laws in place under which they could be tried, the men who orchestrated the massacres escaped prosecution and traveled relatively freely throughout Germany, Italy, and Central Asia.
 That led to the Armenian Revolutionary Federation's launch of Operation Nemesis, a covert operation conducted by Armenians during which Ottoman political and military figures who fled prosecution were assassinated for their role in the Armenian genocide.

 The Turkish courts-martial were forced to shut down during the resurgence of the Turkish National Movement under Mustafa Kemal.
 Those who remained serving their sentences were ultimately pardoned under the newly-established Kemalist government on 31 March 1923.